19 July 2017

 The industry's number one - importance of the Cayman Islands to the US hedge fund sector

-Partner Jarrod Farley and associate Thomas Marriott explain the importance of the Cayman Islands to the US hedge fund sector, which first appeared in the HFM Special Report: How to start a hedge fund in the US 2017.
+Partner Jarrod Farley explains the importance of the Cayman Islands to the US hedge fund sector, which first appeared in the HFM Special Report: How to start a hedge fund in the US 2017.

 The Cayman Islands is the most popular domicile for hedge funds, with close to 11,000 funds registered with the local regulator (Cima), which constitute over 60% of global hedge funds by number and by net assets.
 Of these funds, more than 70% are managed by US managers and close to a third are administered by US administrators.
 Evidently, the Cayman Islands are a key participant in the US hedge fund industry, but why is this?

 Crosshead: The need for an offshore solution